borispovod/crypti-dapps-docs/CreateBaseDApp.md

-# Create Base DApp
+# Base DApp Creation

-Yeah, we at step, when we will little change decetralized world and make it better!
-Let's create first DApp using crypti-cli.

-First of all we need next things:
+Moving onto our next tutorial.
+Let's create our first DApp using **crypti-cli**: an automated tool for bootstrapping Crypti based decentralized applications.

-  * GitHub repository.
+#### GitHub Repository
-  * Unique genesis block.

-Let me example why you need it:

- * **GitHub Repository** - for store your dapp code for sure.
-Easy update your DApp and etc. So, go to Github.com and create some new public empty repository.
- * **Unique genesis block** - unique genesis block special for you, you will have testnet coins and use it for test/play your dapp.

-So, you have github repository, let's make new genesis block and add dapp there with crypti-cli:
+Before we start, we first need a publicly accessible repository to store our DApp source code.

+Sign up or log into your [Github](https://github.com/) account, and [create a new public repository](https://help.github.com/articles/create-a-repo/) using a name of your choosing.

+#### Unique Genesis Block

+Once we have created our Github repository, we can proceed to make a new unique genesis block, which we will use to test our DApp.
+To do so, open a command prompt and enter the following command:

 ```sh
 crypti-cli dapps -a
 ```

-This command will ask you few questions:
+This command will ask you a few important questions:

 ```sh
 ?
 This operation need to remove old blockchain.db file and create new one, are you sure?
 ?
 Put secret of your testnet account